 - Customer Initiated Transactions (CIT) 3DS authorized transactions;

 - Apple Pay payments for American Express, Discover, JCB, Mastercard, but not VISA.

 Transactions not eligible for the liability shift

-- Merchant Initiated Transactions (MIT) recurrent transactions, where 1st payment was not 3DS authorized;
+- Merchant Initiated Transactions (MIT) recurrent transactions

 - Dealings without 3DS authorization.

 In conclusion, liability shift is an important concept for online merchants to understand.
 By implementing security measures that are eligible for liability shift protection, merchants can reduce their financial risk and incentivize card issuers and payment processors to invest in and improve their fraud prevention measures.
 To learn more about liability shift and how it can benefit your business, reach out to your payment service provider or card issuer for guidance.